Accessing data in external data platforms

 - Eliminate data copying and ETL complexity: Remove the need for custom data pipelines and transformation jobs

-- Use familiar SQL interfaces: Query remote lakehouse data using standard SQL through Spark or Presto engines
+- Use familiar SQL interfaces: Query external data platforms using standard SQL through Spark or Presto engines

 - Leverage open table formats: Work with industry-standard formats like Apache Iceberg and Delta Lake